-But, what happens when you hit the publish button?
+But what happens when you hit the publish button?
 Is that all you need to do?
-You have amazing stuff to say so everyone should want to read it.
+You have fantastic stuff to say, so everyone should want to read it.

 Not so fast.

 Sure, you have a great article, but writing it is only one thing you need to do.
-There are other things you must do to ensure that you have a great post takes off.
-Why then, are you doing these things that will hurt your blog post?
+There are other things you must do to ensure that you have a great post that takes off.
+Why, then, are you doing these things that will hurt your blog post?

-Take note and make sure you are not doing any of these.
+Take note and make sure you are not making any of these big mistakes.

 1. Grammatical errors